Free subscription to the Capitol Journal keeps you current on legislative and regulatory news.

 Pharmacy benefit managers, otherwise known as PBMs, contract with health insurers and employers to manage the prescription drug benefits of millions of Americans.

-But that seems to be just the beginning.
+But that seems to have been just the beginning.
 Since the start of 2024, more than 100 bills dealing substantively with PBMs have been introduced in 20 states, according to the LexisNexis® State Net® legislative tracking system.
 A number of those bills have failed, but 13 were signed into law, and others are pending.

 PBMs might “often escape attention” as the New York Times put it, but they’re squarely in the sights of state legislators.